Hide WP-includes, WP-content/uploads from Your WordPress Site

 AuthUserFile /dev/null AuthGroupFile /dev/null AuthName "WordPress Admin Access Control" AuthType Basic <LIMIT GET> order deny,allow deny from all # whitelist <span style="color: #00ff00;">Prakhar IP</span> address allow from <span style="color: #00ff00;">xx.xx.xx.xxx</span> # whitelist <span style="color: #00ff00;">Satyansh IP</span> address allow from <span style="color: #00ff00;">xx.xx.xx.xxx</span> </LIMIT>

-- Replace the green texts with name and IP address of the devices (computers, laptops, smartphones) of yours.
+- Replace the green texts with the name and IP address of the devices (computers, laptops, smartphones) of yours.
 The Number of users can be increased by repeating the same code i.e. #whitelist username address

 Also, check our post on How to Secure Your WordPress Admin from Hackers.